Summer 2021 Season Coming Soon.

 18-28 June 2020 REMOTE VERSION #isarschoolrome

 ISAR announces an international summer school in the archaeological park of the Roman Forum, open to architecture students of all levels (including continuing education).
-The programme is offered in partnership with the Özyeğin University DRUM laboratory and will run in parallel with the first week of ISAR’s Archaeological Field School.
-Other academic partners include the departments of Architecture and Design, and Storia, Disegno e Restauro dell’Architettura of “Sapienza” University of Roma, DIDALABS System, Department of Architecture, University of Florence, and California Polytechnic (SLO) Rome Program in Architecture and the University of Firenze.
+The programme is offered in partnership with the Interrupted City project and Özyeğin University DRUM laboratory and will run in parallel with the first week of ISAR’s Archaeological Field School.
+Other academic partners include the California Polytechnic (SLO) Rome Program in Architecture and the University of Firenze.

 The sequence of lessons, taught in English both in the classroom and on-site, are intended to provide students with hands-on skills in methods of architectural documentation, conservation and valorization of cultural heritage sites.
 The laboratory will focus on an ongoing excavation in the Horrea Agrippiana at the base of the Palatine Hill.

 Students will work in a choice of research areas: